 And how do they do all this?
 With Analytics!

 Analysis of all of the data that supports the customer journey is the direction every brand heads towards, and it is not the same analytics that you are used to.
-The earliest versions of analytics was more focused on studying the devices and not the actual "visitors" who were using those devices.
-Back then, brands did not have the right strategies or the tools to get to know their visitors at an individual level and hence could only study what happened on the devices that they used.
+Starting from the earliest versions of analytics, brands were always focused on studying the visitors and their behaviour.
+With the advancements in technology, devices used by these visitors also had a very important role in developing strategies and tools to understand user behavior.

 Now, with the right tools and the right targeting, brands utilise analytics to the maximum and ensure that they provide the best-in-class customer experience.

 Adobe AEM: An Integral Part of Customer Journey

 For businesses, delivering personalized experiences at every step of the customer journey helps them build a long lasting relationship with their customers and Adobe AEM is the perfect platform for creating the perfect seamless experience.

 As a user of Adobe Experience Manager (AEM), customization and personalization are the most important and also the easiest to feature aspects of your marketing efforts.
 And, integrating AEM to Adobe Analytics is the final piece of the marketing puzzle.

 One of the most used analytics tools, Adobe Analytics has a unique ability to connect with all the other parts of the Marketing Cloud, allowing the brands to have a complete view of customer behavior.
 By studying these behaviors, brands will be capable of delivering personalized experience to increase their conversion rates.